davorg/dmp/chapters/appendix-a.md

 * $parser->setHandlers(%handlers) Overrides the current set of handlers with a new set.
 The parameters are interpreted as a hash in exactly the same format as the one passed to new.
-By including an empty string or undef, the associated handler can be switched off.
+By including an empty string or `undef`, the associated handler can be switched off.